jackd248/typo3-environment-indicator/Documentation/Installation/Index.rst

 Configuration
 ============

-Include the static TypoScript template "Environment Indicator" or directly import it in your sitepackage (only necessary for the :ref:`frontend Hint <frontend-hint>`):
+Include the static TypoScript template "Environment Indicator" or directly import it in your sitepackage:

 ..  code-block:: typoscript